 The Washington Post reported in their article “Sessions met with Russian envoy twice last year, encounters he later did not disclose” that “In January , Sen. Patrick J. Leahy (D-VT.) asked Sessions for answers to written questions.
-[Leahy wrote] Several of the President-elect’s nominees or senior advisors have Russian ties.
-Have you been in contact with anyone connected to any part of the Russian government about the 2016 election, either before or after election day?”
+[Leahy wrote that] Several of the President-elect’s nominees or senior advisors have Russian ties.
+Have you been in contact with anyone connected to any part of the Russian government about the 2016 election, [Leahy asked], either before or after election day?”

 The Post’s article also reminded us of this: “At his Jan.
 10, , Judiciary Committee confirmation hearing, Sessions was asked by Sen. Al Franken (D-Minn.) [under oath] what he would do if he learned of any evidence that anyone affiliated with the Trump campaign communicated with the Russian government in the course of the 2016 campaign.”

-The Post quoted verbatim Sessions’ answer to Franken’s inquiry: “I’m not aware of any of those activities,” he responded.
-Then added: “I have been called a surrogate at a time or two in that campaign and I did not have communications with the Russians.”
+The Post quoted verbatim Sessions’s answer to Franken’s inquiry: “I’m not aware of any of those activities,” Sessions responded.
+Then he added: “I have been called a surrogate at a time or two in that campaign and I did not have communications with the Russians.”

-The Post reached out to Nancy Pelosi, the minority leader, who stoically said in a statement: “After lying under oath to Congress about his own communications with the Russians, the Attorney General must resign.”
+The Post reached out to Nancy Pelosi, the House minority leader, who stoically said in a statement: “After lying under oath to Congress about his own communications with the Russians, the Attorney General must resign.”
 She added that “Sessions is not fit to serve as the top law enforcement officer of our country.”

-Mark Twain wrote, “Truth is stranger than fiction, but it is because Fiction is obliged to stick to possibilities; Truth isn’t.”
+Mark Twain wrote, “Truth is stranger than fiction, but it is because fiction is obliged to stick to possibilities; truth isn’t.”

-Post Scriptum: Life, it’s stranger, stranger than fiction . . . and movies.
+Postscriptum: Life, it’s stranger, stranger than fiction . . . and movies.

 Copyright © 2017 – Hunting For Thompson – All Rights Reserved